 In 2003 NZFM began a monitoring program to assess the health and vitality of important indigenous vegetation types and tree species within Lake Taupo and Rotoaira Forests.
 The program will also identify any significant threats to the integrity of these indigenous forest remnants so that management action can be considered.
 Seventeen plots were established within Rotoaira Forest in 2003, with two additional plots established in 2004 as recommended by the initial survey.
 A further plot was added in 2008.
 In Lake Taupo Forest 25 plots were established in 2004 and 2 additional plots were added in 2011 to capture frost flat vegetation.
 Plots are re-assessed every two years.

 In 2019 Lake Taupo Forest plots were assessed.

-Key recommendations from the re-assessment in 2011 were:
+Key findings from the re-assessment in 2019 were:

-> These plots will be reassessed in 2013, with the Rotoaira Forest indigenous forest plots undergoing a re-measure this year.
+These plots will be reassessed in 2021, with the Rotoaira Forest indigenous forest plots undergoing a re-assessment this year.